heroqu/hash-through/README.md

 const HashThrough = require('hash-through')
 const hash = HashThrough(myCreateHash)
 ```
-Now we can pipe through and get the digest when the streaming is over:
+Now we can pipe through and get the digest ready by the very time when the streaming is over:

 ```javascript
 const fs = require('fs')